VisualCaseGen: Ridge World

 Step 1: Install and launch VisualCaseGen and select "Custom" case

 Download and install the VisualCaseGen tool following the instructions here.
-Once you have launched VisualCaseGen and executed the first cell you should see something like this:
+Once you have launched VisualCaseGen and executed the first cell you should see something like this

 Step 2: Select model components

-Having selected custom mode, you should now see a cell like the one below that allows you to select the time period of simulation (1850's forcing, 2000's forcing, transient historical) as well as the different model components to use and any special options within those components
+Having selected custom mode, you should now see a cell like the one below that allows you to select the time period of simulation (1850's forcing, 2000's forcing, transient historical).
+Here we will select to run an 1850 case by clicking on the "1850 button"

-Here we will select to run an 1850 case by clicking on the "1850" button.
-Then we select the following component options: cam as the atmosphere; clm as the land component; cice as the ice component; mom as the ocean component, srof (i.e., stub run off) as the river component; sglc (i.e., stub land ice) as the land ice component; and, swav (i.e. stub wave) as the wave component.
+Here you can select the individual model components you'd like to use and then the following cell allows you to select specific options for those components.
+In this ridge world case we select the following component options: cam as the atmosphere; clm as the land component; cice as the ice component; mom as the ocean component, srof (i.e., stub run off) as the river component; sglc (i.e., stub land ice) as the land ice component; and, swav (i.e. stub wave) as the wave component.
 In general, the "s" component options indicate "stub" components that are not active.

 Step 3: Select the model grid

+Once you have chosen your grid directory and name and clicked "Select", you'll be given the option to specify the atmosphere grid.
 For the atmosphere, you are expected to choose an existing atmosphere grid within CESM.
 Here, we'll choose the standard 1 degree resolution"0.9x1.25"

-For the ocean, we're going to define our own ocean grid, starting from scratch, as opposed to modifying an existing grid.
-This will open up the option to select whether your ocean is zonally reentrant or not as well as specify the resolution in the zonal (x) and meridional (y) directions.
-Note that CAM cannot run in a regional configuration, so since we have selected CAM4 as our atmospheric component, the "Regional" grid extent option is not available to us.
+This will open up the option to select whether your ocean is zonally reentrant or not as well as to specify the resolution in the zonal (x) and meridional (y) directions.
+Note that CAM cannot run in a regional configuration, so since we have selected CAM4 as our atmospheric component, the "Regional" grid extent option is not available to us and the ocean has to be "Zonally Reentrant".

-Now we can press the green "Launch mom6_bathy" button.
+Once all slections have been entered we can press the green "Launch mom6_bathy" button.
 This will launch the mom6_bathy tool that in a separate jupyter window and this can be used to set up the ocean bathymetry, land mask, and associated ocean model input files.
 Upon launching the mom6_bathy tool, it will likely ask you to select a python kernel.
 Make sure to select the VisualCaseGen environment.

 Step 4: Configure the ocean bathymetry